 Vasai has plenty of parrots and you can hear them as they fly by the trees and buildings screaming around.
 However, they are not everywhere.
-There are certain neighborhoods where parrots have a stronghold and you can find them there.
-If you are in Vasai and if you head to Vasant Nagri neighborhood you’ll find plenty of parrots in groups.
+There are certain neighbourhoods where parrots have a stronghold and you can find them there.
+If you are in Vasai and if you head to Vasant Nagri neighbourhood you’ll find plenty of parrots in groups.

-Parrots in Vasai are usually the regular green color ones who keep flying around for seeds, fruit, nectar, and buds.
+Parrots in Vasai are usually the regular green colour ones who keep flying around for seeds, fruit, nectar, and buds.
 You will find them settling in slots and pipe holes of residential buildings.

 Like European Stonechat, Tickell’s Flowerpecker got shot accidentally as we were clicking other birds around.
 We were so excited that we found it hiding within the plants.
 This one feeds on nectars and berries and probably they are among the smallest birds found on the Indian subcontinent.

-With its small bill, long tail and cinnamon-brown color body yellow-eye babbler is quite a treat to watch.
+With its small bill, long tail and cinnamon-brown colour body yellow-eyed babbler is quite a treat to watch.
 You can find them close to grassland and urban gardens where they move around in groups.